3.A.9 The Chloroplast Envelope Protein Translocase (CEPT or Tic-Toc) Family

 Other Tic components, Tic22, Tic20, and Tic55 may function in preprotein recognition/conduction via the Tic110 channel.
 Tic22 and Tic20 have homologues in various plants and in Synechocystis sp.
 (286 aas; gbD64003 and 160 aas; gbD90906, respectively).
 The driving force for inner membrane translocation may involve ATP hydrolysis by stromal chaperones, Hsp93, Hsp70, ClpC and Cpn60.
 Several other Tic subunits are believed to function in regulation.
 The 'redox regulon' (Tic62, Tic55, and Tic32) is involved in regulation of protein import via the metabolic redox status of the chloroplast.
 Regulation can additionally occur via thioredoxins (Tic110 and Tic55) or via the calcium/calmodulin network (Tic110 and Tic32) (Kovács-Bogdán et al., 2010).

 The Tic and Toc complexes in the inner and outer membranes, respectively, may form independently, but they probably form a single supercomplex in the presence of a substrate preprotein by forming contact sites between the two membranes.
 Some evidence suggests that each complex can function in protein transport independently of the other when contact sites are disrupted.
 The complex is about one megadalton in size (Kikuchi et al., 2009).
 TOC receptor dimerization may participate in the initiation of membrane translocation during protein import into chloroplasts (Lee et al., 2009).
+Distant uncharacterized homologues in bacteria of several Tic and Toc proteins have been identified, suggesting a bacterial origin for some of these proteins, but the functions of the bacterial homologues are in general not known (B. Buyuktimkin and M. Saier, unpublished observations).

 Cryptophytes, unicellular algae, evolved by secondary endosymbiosis and contain plastids surrounded by four membranes.
 In contrast to cyanobacteria and red algae, their phycobiliproteins do not assemble into phycobilisomes and are located within the thylakoid lumen instead of the stroma.
 Two gene families encode phycoerythrin α and light-harvesting complex proteins from an expressed sequence tag library of the cryptophyte, Guillardia theta (Gould et al., 2007).
 The proteins bear a bipartite topogenic signal responsible for the transport of nuclear encoded proteins via the ER into the plastid.
 More than half of them also carry an additional, third topogenic signal comprising a twin arginine motif, which is indicative of Tat (twin arginine transport-specific targeting signals).
 Import studies revealed different targeting properties of each individual part of the tripartite leader showing that phycoerythrin α is transported across the thylakoid membrane into the thylakoid lumen via the Tat pathway even if the 36 amino acid long bipartite topogenic signal precedes the actual twin arginine signal.
 Gould et al. (2007) provided the first experimental evidence of a protein being targeted across five biological membranes.

 Tic20 forms a 1-megadalton complex at the inner membrane and directly interacts with translocating preproteins.
 Kikuchi et al. (2013) purified the 1-megadalton complex from Arabidopsis, comprising Tic20 and three other essential components, one of which is encoded by the enigmatic open reading frame ycf1 in the chloroplast genome.
 All four components, together with well-known TOC components, were found stoichiometrically associated with different translocating preproteins.
 When reconstituted into planar lipid bilayers, the purified complex formed a preprotein-sensitive channel.
 This complex is believed to constitute the general TIC translocon.
+Oh and Hwang 2014 summarized recent progress in the identification, functional characterization, and biogenesis of transporters and channels in the chloroplast envelope membranes.

 The generalized transport reaction catalyzed by the chloroplast envelope protein import translocase is:

-protein (cell cytoplasm) protein (chloroplast stroma).
+protein (cell cytoplasm) protein (chloroplast stroma)